 Dilworth’s current work examines the identity of friends and family and explores notions of home, heritage, ancestry and generational change.
 This examination of friends and family members is also seen in decorative patterns, designs and bric-a-brac executed in oil and acrylic paint, spray paint, stencil, paint makers, inks as well as glued, stitched and sewn fabrics and paper.

 Bob Dilworth received his MFA (1976) from the School of the Art Institute of Chicago and his BFA (1973) from the Rhode Island School of Design.
-Originally from a small textile town, Lawrenceville, Virginia, Dilworth employees the fluent use of textiles as an effort to preserve “institutional memory” as its residence leave for more opportunity and the once thriving community is fading into history.
+Originally from a small, rural town, 50 miles south of Richmond, Virginia, Dilworth employees the fluent use of textiles as an effort to preserve “institutional memory” as its residents leave for more opportunity and the once thriving community is fading into history.
 Dilworth has returned to Lawrenceville over the years to interview residents and take photos of their homes, furniture, curtains, quilts and tablecloths that are stories of their lives.
 People began giving Dilworth left over swatches of fabric or upholstery and entrusting him with these precious artifacts.
 He purchased a sewing machine and taught himself how to sew and then incorporated these material histories into his paintings.

 ParadiseGroup Exhibition January 30 - March 31, 2021The entire world, as of late, feels like a state of suspended animation due to the pandemic.
 The pause and warping of time is deeply felt and has affected every person on the planet earth.
 For many, nature has been critical to our very happiness and well being.
 During this...